 Though Airbnb does require a little more work and research, the effort, in the end, is well worth it.
 I just can’t see myself staying at many hotels in the future when I can spend less money and have a better experience using Airbnb.

-For $30 off your first AirBNB stay, simply sign up here.
+For $34 off your first AirBNB stay of $75 or more, simply sign up here.